Esri/maps-app-android/docs/index.md

 ## Identity

 The Maps App leverages the ArcGIS [identity](https://developers.arcgis.com/authentication/) model to provide access to resources via the the [named user](https://developers.arcgis.com/authentication/#named-user-login) login pattern.
 During the routing workflow, the app prompts you for your organization’s ArcGIS Online credentials used to obtain a token later consumed by the Portal and routing service.
-The ArcGIS Runtime SDKs provide a simple to use API for dealing with ArcGIS logins.
+The ArcGIS Runtime SDKs provide a simple-to-use API for dealing with ArcGIS logins.

 The process of accessing token secured services with a challenge handler is illustrated in the following diagram.